jeremycastillo/algoLabs/lab2report.md

 For example there could be a graph with six vertices.
 Using GPSR the shortest non optimal path to the sink could be x vertices long but have a total latency of A. But there could exist another path to the sink with y vertices and have a total latency of B. Assume A > B. Then GPSR found the shortest path there exists another path with a lower latency.

+The other case that could arise is where there is a vertex A with two vertices B and C within the transmission range of A. The path taken with B leads to a dead end and the path taken with C leads to the sink vertex.
+However assume B is closer to the sink than B. GPSR would choose B and fail when it reached the dead end.

 *(b)*